HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_web_content_tags/wcm_dev_referencing_attribute_resource.md

 ---
+id: wcm_dev_referencing_attribute_resource
-title: Attribute resource tag
+title: Attribute Resource tag
 ---

-Use the `attributeResource` tag to define the information returned by a search query.
+Use the Attribute resource (`attributeResource`) tag to define the information returned by a search query.

 !!!note
     You can also use this tag within [List Appearances for Personalization components](../../../../../../extend_dx/ddc/plrf_tech_concepts.md) to surface Digital Data Connector (DDC) data.

-The format of an attribute resource tag:
+See the format of an `attributeResource` tag:

 ```html
 [attributeResource attributeName="parameter" separator=" " format=" "]
 ```

+## Creating an Attribute Resource tag

-To create an attribute resource tag:
+To create an `attributeResource` tag:

 1. Click **Insert a Tag** from a presentation template or element design field.
 The **Tag Helper** dialog opens.